 LIPA's Board financial policy includes a requirement, among others, to maintain a minimum month-end balance of at least \$100 million in the Operating Fund and \$150 million in the Rate Stabilization Fund and overall cash on hand and available credit of at least 120 days of operating expenses.
-As of December 31, 2019, 2018, and 2017, LIPA's available sources of liquidity for operating purposes and capital program funding achieved the policy target with 262 days, 258 days and 218 days of cash and available credit, respectively.
-This represents cash, cash equivalents, investments and available credit totaling approximately \$2.1 billion as of December 31, 2019.
+As of December 31, 2020, 2019, and 2018, LIPA's available sources of liquidity for operating purposes and capital program funding achieved the policy target with 268 days, 262 days, and 258 days of cash and available credit, respectively.
+This represents cash, cash equivalents, investments, and available credit totaling approximately \$2.20 billion and \$2.10 billion as of December 31, 2020 and 2019, respectively.